 Another natural way to combat stress?
 Sip on one of these 6 Teas that Combat Stress.

-A big part of losing weight is keeping your blood-sugar levels stable so you don’t overeat.
-To keep hunger at bay, eat three meals and two snacks a day (all of these 25 Best High Protein Snacks in America are healthy picks).
-And to help you stay fuller longer, make sure that every time you eat, you’re consuming a combination of fiber (one of the most satiating nutrients out there) and protein.
+A big part of losing weight is keeping your blood-sugar levels stable so you don't overeat.
+To keep hunger at bay, eat three meals and two snacks a day (all of these best high protein snacks are healthy picks).
+And to help you stay fuller longer, make sure that every time you eat, you're consuming a combination of fiber (one of the most satiating nutrients out there) and protein.

 This crisp, refreshing fruit is among the most super of superfoods: They boast the powerful antioxidant quercetin and vitamins C and B-6, which keep your cholesterol levels low and slash your risk for heart disease.
 But thanks to their high fiber count, an apple a day can do more than keep the doctor away—it can help you trim down, too.

 Sick of eating your fruit plain?
-Smear some peanut butter on some slices for a hit of protein or whip up one of these 10 Apple Recipes for Weight Loss.
+Smear some peanut butter on some slices for a hit of protein or whip up one of these apple recipes for weight loss.

-Just because it doesn’t have a cartoon character on the box, doesn't mean it’s a good-for-you cereal.
+Just because it doesn't have a cartoon character on the box, doesn't mean it's a good-for-you cereal.
 In fact, many healthy looking cereals are just sugar bombs in disguise.
-Steer clear of things like Crackin’ Oat Bran (22 grams of sugar/cup) and Raisin Bran (19 grams of sugar/cup) and stick with one of these 11 Best Brand Name Cereals for Weight Loss.
+Steer clear of things like Crackin' Oat Bran (22 grams of sugar/cup) and Raisin Bran (19 grams of sugar/cup) and stick with one of these best cereals for weight loss.

 Instead of saving all your activity for the 45 minutes you're at the gym, sneak in steps all day long.
 Invest in a pedometer or a Fitbit and try to hit at least 10,000 steps a day.
 This way, if you miss a workout, you'll know you've already fit in some movement, and it won't throw your progress totally off track.

-For more ways to boost your activity levels and lose weight, check out these 19 Ways to Burn 100 Calories without a Gym/
+For more ways to boost your activity levels and lose weight, check out these ways to burn calories without a gym.

 A busy schedule isn't a reason to skip out on your workouts.
 In fact, slacking off could slow your slim-down progress.
 Thankfully, fitting in fitness doesn't have to be time-consuming.
 Trade in your exhaustive, hour-long five-times-a-week sessions for one daily resistance exercise (like a bicep curl, squat, lunge or shoulder press).
 Spending as little as five minutes executing one daily resistance exercise is all it takes to build and maintain muscle, reduce fat, and protect our bones.

 Pre-packaged fruit smoothies are often advertised as healthy sips.
 But in reality, many of them are just sugar and calorie bombs in disguise.
-What’s worse: Thanks to stealthy packaging tricks, most people have zero idea what they’re in for.
+What's worse: Thanks to stealthy packaging tricks, most people have zero idea what they're in for.
 Because a bottle often contains two servings, the nutritional breakdown is twice as bad is it seems at first glance.
 Plus, compared to fresh-made drinks, most of them fall short on nutrition.
-The bottom line: You’re better off making a smoothie yourself at home—these 20 Amazing Smoothie Recipes are all slimming options.
+The bottom line: You're better off making a smoothie yourself at home—these yogurt smoothie recipes are all slimming options.